zephray/VerilogBoy/README.md

 Coding for fun - the hard way.
 Trying to implement a Game Boy® compatible machine with Verilog.

-This project consists of two parts:

- - An open source Game Boy® compatible console Verilog RTL implementation (the *VerilogBoy Core*)
+This project is an open source Game Boy® compatible console Verilog RTL implementation.
- - An open source FPGA-based handheld game console hardware (the *VerilogBoy Handheld*, or *vbh* for short.)

-Both are hosted in this repository.

-# VerilogBoy Core

-## System Architecture
+# System Architecture

 The main system architecture is designed as follows (outdated):

 ![Architecture](https://cdn.hackaday.io/images/6958041523363605244.jpg)

 There are three major parts needs to be implemented: the Game Boy CPU (8-bit CISC Processor called SM83, Intel 8080 like), the PPU (Pixel Processing Unit), and the sound unit (sometimes referred as a PSG, Programmable Sound Generator).
-Several interfacing modules are needed to support the IO capability provided by the specific hardware (FPGA development board or "VerilogBoy Handheld").
+Several interfacing modules are needed to support the IO capability provided by the hardware (such as an FPGA development board).

-## Targets (Ports)
+# Targets (Ports)

 Current Pano Logic G1 is the only supported platform.
-ML505 and VBH support are planned.

-## Progress
+# Progress

 Refactoring in progress.
 Current version could run several commerical games with no noticable glitch on the Pano Logic G1 device.
 'Master' branch contains the previous version that runs on the ML505.